Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

         + Need to return the fetch promise in fetchAllMedicines & create new function which the button will activate.
         + Renamed displayMedicines to generateMedicineList for clarity.
     + if checkMedicinePromise returns false, only then will I make a call to the endpoint.
 So need one more function that the form sends the data to before it reaches the /create endpoint.

+    - Oops: Will need an asynchronous function to handle form submission in order to perform the medicine presence check.
+Also apparently can't use forEach because it doesn't return a promise that resolves to true or false.
+This seems outside the scope (though I can do it with more time) so I'll let this one go for now and just stick with forms.